evanmcook/neutrikNAHousingCollection/xlr4muteSwitch/xlr4MuteSwitch.md

 <img src="https://github.com/evanmcook/neutrikNAHousingCollection/blob/main/xlr4muteSwitch/assembly1.png" alt="bottom and top of replacement PCB" width="60%" height="60%">

-solder the 36mm wires to pins 3 and 4 of the XLR socket connector. solder the 55mm wire to the ground lug of the XLR socket connector.
-bridge one side of the switch and maintain the switches orientation with the wire of the bridge pointing towards the XLR socket connector.
+solder the 36mm wires to pins 3 and 4 of the XLR socket connector. bridge one side of the switch and maintain the switches orientation with the wire of the bridge pointing towards the XLR socket connector.

 _____